By Whidden Gunworks

 The toolheads are machined from 6061-T6 aluminum alloy.
 The T6 tempering process yields an ultimate tensile strength of at least 42,000 psi.
 The result is a toolhead that is about 50% lighter than a cast toolhead, but also much stronger.
 These toolheads are thinner but have no voids or cavities on the bottom.

-These toolheads are available in either the standard form or with the UniqueTek Toolhead Clamp Kit™ parts pre-installed.
-The "standard" toolheads mount in the press using the locator pins, just as any original Dillon toolhead.
-The Clamped toolheads mount with Grade 8 alloy screws that come with the toolhead.
+These toolheads come with the UniqueTek Toolhead Clamp Kit™ parts pre-installed.
+The Clamped toolheads mount with Grade 8 alloy screws (that come with the toolhead) instead of the Locator Pins.
+The major benefit of clamping the toolhead is a significant reduction in Cartridge Overall Length (COL) variation.
 You can read more details about the benefits of clamped toolheads on the product page for the UniqueTek Toolhead Clamp Kit™.*

 "I am delighted with the 650 toolhead and have ordered them previously.
 Quality and precision are excellent.
 They are the only toolheads we use.
 No Dillon's.
 We also use your powder baffles and look forward to trying more of your innovative products."